MarioGibney/bitcoin-security-research/Tracking Blockspace Market Development.md

 ### Blockspace Scarcity

-During Blockspace Scarcity, the situation changes dramatically.
+During Blockspace Scarcity, when blocks are consistently full, the situation changes dramatically.
 One cannot simply broadcast a transaction at the minimum fee and patiently wait for confirmation.
 Instead, all potential users of blockspace must compete by bidding, regardless of how patient they are.
 In a certain sense, the blockspace market only really begins to develop once this happens.
 In this phase, fees per block as a simple metric becomes much more indicative.

 Now we should understand the two conditions and why fees per block won't be useful during Blockspace Abundance.
 Instead, what **can** we measure?